Internet providers in Taylor County, Kentucky

 How we use FCC broadband data

-For each incorporated place in our data with coordinates, we query the FCC National Broadband Map API for residential filings, then combine rows across those points (keeping the strongest reported download when the same provider+technology appears in multiple cities).
-The tables below reflect that merged index, not live pricing or countywide percent coverage.
+For each sample point, we query the FCC National Broadband Map API for residential filings, then combine rows across those coordinates (keeping the strongest reported download when the same provider+technology appears in multiple cities).
+The tables below reflect that merged index, not live pricing, cooperative fiber construction schedules, or countywide percent coverage.

 FCC data is provider-reported and may lag new construction, while shopping-tool results can vary by address, promotion, and provider eligibility.
 We use FCC data for technology and availability context, not final pricing.